-Once at the full screen mode, the user can choose to browse either the current data being recorded to disk, which is also buffered to memory (RAM), or any other FILE on the disk if the unit is not recording.
+Once at the full trend screen (using the VIEW button), the user can choose to browse, search or compress either data from the disk, including the file currently being recorded to disk, or immediate past data which is buffered to memory (RAM).
 The operation of browsing is the same whether the user is browsing memory or file data.
-When BROWS is pressed, a new button bar is presented with three buttons, FILE, RAM and EXIT.
-Select FILE to browse prerecorded files on the disk, RAM to browse Alarm or Trend data from memory, or EXIT to return.
+When BROWS is pressed a new button bar is presented with three buttons, FILE, RAM and EXIT as shown in fig 3-9 below.